krother/python_testing_tutorial/README.md

 # Python Testing Tutorial

-## Overview

-This tutorial helps you to learn automated testing in Python 3 using the `py.test` framework.
+This tutorial helps you to learn automated testing in Python 3 using the `pytest` framework.

 ![Moby Dick](images/mobydick.png)